themindfulcoder/homebase/content/post/git-submodules.md

 draft: false
 ---

-# What is a submodule
+# What is a submodule?

 When cloning a git repository it will sometimes be that the superproject repository uses *submodules*.